 - Jazz in Marciac: This jazz festival, started in 1978, takes place over three weeks in July and August.
 Thousands of attendees head to the southwestern village of Marciac to enjoy local and internationally-known artists.

 - Arelate Festival: The Arles Roman Arena comes alive with gladiators, chariots, and Roman games for a celebration of Medieval culture for several days toward the end of the month.

 - Chaumont-sur-Loire International Garden Festival: People from around the world attend to explore the numerous themed gardens in this event, which has taken place in the Loire Valley from April through November each year since 1992.

 - Pyrotechnic Art Festival: This firework show, dating back to 1967 and presented by a different country each year in the Bay of Cannes, is viewed by huge numbers of people annually.
 The competitions judging firework artists for innovation, synchronization, rhythm, and other categories make the event even more exciting.

 - World Cultures Festival: An international folk dance and music celebration in Montoire-sur-le-Loir, this festival runs for about a week in August and has more than 40 years of history.

 - If you're not a fan of large crowds, avoid the South of France in the first half of the month and stay away from the cities during big celebrations like the Pyrotechnic Art Festival.

 - Book accommodations, restaurant reservations, concert and show tickets, and airfare well in advance to avoid oversold venues and overpriced travel.

-- Rooms sell out fast in the South of France, especially in the cities, but you may have some luck in northern France or some smaller coastal towns.
-Or you could always camp out at one of the public campsites for a small fee.
+- Rooms sell out fast in the South of France, especially in the cities, but you may have some luck in Northern France or some smaller coastal towns.
+Or you could always stay at one of the public campsites for a small fee.